Privacy Notice for Patients and Public

 - How we keep your personal data confidential and secure?

-We are committed to protecting your privacy and will only process personal data in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Common Law Duty of Confidentiality and the Human Rights Act 1998.
+We are committed to protecting your privacy and will only process personal data in accordance with the UK GDPR, the Data Protection Act 2018, the Common Law Duty of Confidentiality and the Human Rights Act 1998.
 We do this by using secure technologies and following safe practices.

 All information is subject to rigorous measures and procedures to make sure it cannot be seen, accessed or disclosed to any inappropriate persons.
 We have an Information Governance Framework detailed within our Information Governance Strategy that explains the information governance / data security within the Trust.